redonenja-ai/gm1/README.md

 # gm1

-here are a few apss i made
+here are a few apps i made